 The Local newsletter is your free, daily guide to life in Colorado.
 For locals, by locals.
 Sign up today!

 It’s no secret that Coloradans love their dogs.
-In fact, it’s common for Fido to tag along to parks, breweries and bars, work—and even Home Depot.
+In fact, it’s common for Fido to tag along to parks, breweries, work—and even Home Depot.
 But the best place to take your pup is to open space dedicated just for him and his four-legged brethren to run, play, bark, and fetch: the dog park.

 Luckily, there are plenty of such spots for your pup to wag his tail at.
-Here are six suggestions across the metro area that have our dog’s stamp of approval (just don’t forget your pet-friendly waste bags).
+Here are seven suggestions across the metro area that have our paw print of approval (just don’t forget your pet-friendly waste bags).

 Tony Grampsas Dog Park, Golden

 Tucked in the shadow of North Table Mountain in Golden, Tony Grampsas Dog Park could (almost) pass as an open space.
 The 2.5-acre park is shrouded in greenery and complete with a few short trails and a small wooded area where your pups can roam.
 Owners can sit back and relax at one of the picnic tables while their dogs prance around the fenced area.
 To get to this tucked-away spot, follow the sidewalk past the baseball fields at Tony Grampsas Memorial Sports Complex.
 Beware that the park may be muddy after rain or snow, and it’s advised to bring water to refill the bowls on-site, especially if you have a thirsty pup on your hands.
 Open sunrise to sunset; free